Frequently Asked Questions

 - Teach simple tools If you are interested, your coach can provide brief training on specific topics and teach you easy to implement tools.

 Who will benefit from coaching?

 There is some overlap between coaching and counseling, but some key differences too.
-Many of the communication techniques like listening, reflecting and questioning are similar, and both offer education on issues related to adoption.
+Many of the communication techniques like listening, reflecting and questioning are similar, and both offer education on issues related to adoption, attachment, trauma, parenting, communication or conflict resolution.
 Counseling utilizes a licensed professional and the focus is typically on mental health issues and on bringing healing to past trauma and losses.
 On the other hand, coaching is present and future oriented, focusing on practical life changes that help people apply what they are learning or get from where they are to where God wants them to be.

 What training do you have?